 In order to successfully navigate this brand-new chapter of in-store shopping, understanding the wants and needs of your customers through reliable streams of data helps you identify the areas of improvement.
 Measuring and managing customer feedback in physical stores should be approached with the same candor and care as your other key performance indicators (KPIs) like profitability and revenue.

-found that 40% of customers found in-store shopping a challenging experience, with reasons ranging from lack of inventory to poor shopper support.
+A Capgemini Consulting report found that 40% of customers found in-store shopping a challenging experience, with reasons ranging from lack of inventory to poor shopper support.
 The customer journey is always evolving to accommodate more touch points, with the customers treating multiple channels as shortstops on their way to making a purchase.
 As a brand owner, you're missing out on the valuable opportunity to attract prospective buyers who interact with your brand at the store without buying anything, if you are not collecting customer data and measuring experiences on every step of their journey.

 60% of customers in a Cognizant study revealed that they'd be open to taking a short survey or questionnaire in-store, to denote their personal preferences, previous purchases, and products of interest, however, only 39% of retailers have actually approached them for feedback.